nikkorn/mistreevous/README.md

 ## States
 Behaviour tree nodes can be in one of the following states:
-- **READY** A node is in a ready state when it has not been visited yet in the execution of the tree.
+- **READY** A node is in the `READY` state when it has not been visited yet in the execution of the tree.
-- **RUNNING** A node is in a running state when it is is still being processed, these nodes will usually represent or encompass a long running action.
+- **RUNNING** A node is in the `RUNNING` state when it is is still being processed, these nodes will usually represent or encompass a long running action.
-- **SUCCEEDED** A node is in a succeeded state when it is no longer being processed and has succeeded.
+- **SUCCEEDED** A node is in a `SUCCEEDED` state when it is no longer being processed and has succeeded.
-- **FAILED** A node is in a failed state when it is no longer being processed but has failed.
+- **FAILED** A node is in the `FAILED` state when it is no longer being processed but has failed.

 ## Composite Nodes
 Composite nodes wrap one or more child nodes, each of which will be processed in a sequence determined by the type of the composite node.
-A composite node will remain in the running state until it is finished processing the child nodes, after which the state of the composite node will reflect the success or failure of the child nodes.
+A composite node will remain in the `RUNNING` state until it is finished processing the child nodes, after which the state of the composite node will reflect the success or failure of the child nodes.

 ### Sequence
 This composite node will update each child node in sequence.
-It will succeed if all of its children have succeeded and will fail if any of its children fail.
-This node will remain in the running state if one of its children is running.
+It will move to the `SUCCEEDED` state if all of its children have moved to the `SUCCEEDED` state and and will move to the `FAILED` state if any of its children move to the `FAILED` state.
+This node will remain in the `RUNNING` state if one of its children remains in the `RUNNING` state.
 [Example](https://nikkorn.github.io/mistreevous-visualiser/index.html?example=sequence)

 *MDSL*